Common cultural and technical Salesforce DevOps obstacles and how to overcome them

 Deployments can also fail if you forget to include a dependency, or you don’t deploy in a particular order — especially when dealing with complex packages.
 This can make deploying large change sets or working in environments with a lot of crossing-over dependencies particularly tricky.

 Using a tool that helps manage and streamline deployments is crucial to DevOps success.
 Gearset can make your deployments quick and easy, allowing you to catch missing dependencies before they become an issue.
-You can also sync all your orgs and easily deploy tricky metadata types.
+You can also sync all your Salesforce orgs and easily deploy tricky metadata types.

 Platform and API upgrades